gravitational/teleport/docs/2.5/enterprise.md

 > mandatory access control (MAC) or discretionary access control (DAC).
 RBAC is
 > sometimes referred to as role-based security.

+... in other words, RBAC allows Teleport administrators to more granular access control.
+An example of an RBAC policy can be:  _"admins can do anything, developers must never touch production servers and interns can only SSH into staging servers as guests"_

+### How does it work?

 Every user in Teleport is **always** assigned a set of roles.
-The open source edition of Teleport automatically assigns every user to the "admin" role, but the Teleport Enterprise allows administrators to define their own roles with far greater control over the actions users have authorization to take.
+The open source edition of Teleport automatically assigns every user to the built-in "admin" role, but the Teleport Enterprise allows administrators to define their own roles with far greater control over the actions users have authorization to take.

 Lets assume a company is using Active Directory to authenticate users and place them into groups.
 A typical enterprise deployment of Teleport in this scenario